 If you have made it this far and are still excited about HVAC, you’re ready to start figuring out where to go to school.
 This is an important step to take because your HVAC school will teach you what you need to know to work in the field, should help you find an apprenticeship or a job, and will be the place you spend the next 12 to 18 months of your life.

 Accrediting agencies are independent organizations that spend years looking into a school to be sure it meets all requirements and provides the kind of education it promises its students.
-FTC is accredited by the Accrediting Council for Independent Colleges and Schools and is licensed by the Florida Department of Education Commission for Independent Education.
+FTC is accredited by the Middle States Commission on Higher Education and is licensed by the Commission for Independent Education, Florida Department of Education.
 If an HVAC school is not accredited, take a pass.

 After you have earned your HVAC diploma, you will have a few options for what step to take next.
 Some graduates want to learn more hands-on skills and choose to seek out an apprenticeship with a master HVAC technician.
 An internship is also a possibility, but some graduates also want to get right into an entry-level job.
 Whichever you choose, you should have a school that works with you to help you meet your goals.
 At FTC the career services department is always available to help students prepare for their careers and to help match graduates with the positions they want.